itamar8910/3DInteractionClassification/README.md

 A short [video](https://www.youtube.com/watch?v=N-2G1_4ZBng) demonstrating our results.

 # Running instructions
+Please refere to our howto.txt for running instructions.

 # Credits
 This project was built in the University of Haifa, 3D vision course.<br/>